Manish4348/NSE_open_interest/README.md

 #Feel free to drop any suggestions
 #This is the first version of the web app I have developed, and also hosted at www.Bullopear.com, You can also visit this website to view live OI

+#You can also visit 'https://www.youtube.com/@Bullopear' to view more local versions of this repo